jadeforrest/blog/content/posts/2023-03-04--product-council/index.md

 ## Thank you

 [Jim Shore](https://www.jamesshore.com/) introduced me (and all of New Relic) to the Product Council.
 It was part of a larger set of changes he introduced – the most successful organizational transformation I’ve seen.
 Jim reviewed this post and shared his thoughts on FAST as an alternative approach.

+[Alex Kroman](https://www.linkedin.com/in/alexkroman/) left voice memos about the Product Council and product strategy that were far more coherent than I would have been able to make while driving.
+I edited them into the section above on implementing the product strategy of the Product Council.

 [Nic Benders](https://www.linkedin.com/in/benders/) was one of the key executives behind the agile transformation at New Relic.
 He worked with Jim Shore and myself to implement these changes and was the executive responsible for the work.
 He was on the Product Council for many years, so he brings a unique perspective to bear.
 Nic reviewed a draft of this article and I included a quote of his on the cross-functional and prioritization value the Product Council provides.
 He emphasized Brent’s point about the time commitment of being on the Product Council.
 Nic also contributed a quote about the power dynamics and perception issues of the Product Council, and the need for transparency.